eroiyo/My-Portafolio/README.md

 ### Usage

-Run Index.html using any navigator, you can read all the information of the page
+Run Index.html using any navigator, you can read all the information of the page.

 ## 🤝 Contributing